directus/directus/docs/reference/system/roles.md

 CSV of IP addresses that have access to this role.
 Allows you to configure an allowlist of IP addresses.

 `enforce_tfa` **boolean**\
 Whether or not Two-Factor Authentication is required for users in this role.
-When enabling, ensure that the role has `update` permissions for the `tfa_secret` field in [Directus Users](https://docs.directus.io/reference/system/users/#the-user-object).

 `admin_access` **boolean**\
 If this role is considered an admin role.
 This means that users in this role have full permissions to everything.